rouseguy/DeepLearning-NLP/installation.md

 * Laptop charger

 ## Recommended Installation
-We will be using Python 2.7 version for the exercise.
+We will be using Python 3.8 version for the exercise.
 Users should install the Anaconda distribution from Continuum - [https://www.continuum.io/downloads](https://www.continuum.io/downloads).

 Please note that installing Anaconda is the **recommended** option for the workshop.

 ## Post Anaconda Installation

+### Switch to the Virtual Environment

+    $ source bin/activate

+### Install all Requirements

+    $ pip install -r requirements.txt

+### Install single requirements

 **`keras`**